HSHKZ/holbertonschool-zero_day/README.md

 ### General

-    All commands should be executed via the command line.
+- All commands should be executed via the command line. / Toutes les commandes doivent être exécutées via la ligne de commande.
-    No GitHub web UI should be used, except for actions that can't be performed from the command line.
+- No GitHub web UI should be used, except for actions that can't be performed from the command line. / Aucune interface utilisateur Web GitHub ne doit être utilisée, à l'exception des actions qui ne peuvent pas être effectuées à partir de la ligne de commande.

-    You must provide:
+- You must provide / Vous devez fournir:

-        A README.md file at the root of the repository, describing the repository.
+1. A README.md file at the root of the repository, describing the repository. / Un fichier README.md à la racine du référentiel, décrivant le référentiel.
-        A README.md file in the git/ folder, describing the purpose of this sub-project.
+2. A README.md file in the git/ folder, describing the purpose of this sub-project. / Un fichier README.md dans le dossier git/, décrivant le but de ce sous-projet.

-- Tools Needed / :
+- Tools Needed / Outils nécessaires :

-    Git: You should have Git installed on your system.
+1. Git: You should have Git installed on your system.
 Use the following command to install it on Ubuntu:

-    bash
+1. Git : Git devrait être installé sur votre système.
+Utilisez la commande suivante pour l'installer sur Ubuntu:

-    sudo apt-get update
+- sudo apt-get update
-    sudo apt-get upgrade
+- sudo apt-get upgrade
-    sudo apt-get install git
+- sudo apt-get install git

 Text Editor: You can use vim, nano, or any other text editor of your choice to write and edit files.
+Éditeur de texte : vous pouvez utiliser vim, nano ou tout autre éditeur de texte de votre choix pour écrire et éditer des fichiers.

 Installation